 Console

 The developer console is where you enter commands.
-It can be enabled in settings (under “Keyboard and Mouse”), and the default key to open the console is ` (backtick).
-You can also add the -console
+It can be enabled in settings (under "Keyboard and Mouse"), and the default key to open the console is ` (backtick).
+You can explore what commands are available by experimenting with the auto-completion and using the find

-launch option to open the console when the game starts, useful in Portal Reloaded where the console isn’t available for some reason.
+launch option to open the console when the game starts.

 If you create a file at steamapps/common/Portal 2/portal2/cfg/autoexec.cfg